youngguang/live/intl.en-US/User Guide (New console)/Configure push streaming and live streaming/Ingest URL and streaming URL (Not authenticated)/Ingest URL and streaming URL (Original).md

 -   Create a domain name

     You must first created an ingest domain name and a streaming domain name that have completed ICP filing.
-For more information, see [Create a domain name](reseller.en-US/User Guide (New console)/Domain names management/Manage a domain name/Create a domain name.md#).
+For more information, see Create a domain name.

 -   Configure CNAME